aftabkhan001/dbtools-1/README.md

-This tool delete hierarchical data,  specify condition to delete data from parent/root_table and it will utomatically detect/delete related data from all child tables.
+This tool delete hierarchical data,  specify condition to delete data from parent/root_table and it will automatically detect/delete related data from all child tables.

 ## RISKS
 It is a read-write tool.
 It deletes data from the source by default, so you should backup your data and test it with a copy of live data with the --dry-run option  if you’re not sure about them.